determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

 ##############

 ***********************************************
- Agent-specific Scheduling Options are Ignored
+ Agent-Specific Scheduling Options are Ignored
 ***********************************************

 When using the HPC Launcher, Determined delegates all job scheduling and prioritization to the HPC